 2. Teen Murders Mother over Halo 3: Seventeen-year-old Daniel Petric murdered his mother and injured his father after they refused to let him play Halo 3.

 The previous entries and most of the entries on this list are related to massively multiplayer online games.
-This game involves an Xbox first-person shooter from the “Halo Series”.
+This gamer was playing an Xbox first-person shooter game from the “Halo Series”.

 1. Shawn Woolley: This is the most controversial entry on the list, and it is the subject of numerous debates.